Disability discrimination can be direct or indirect. Harassment is also discrimination.

 discriminate against them by not meeting their needs

-allow harassment by teachers or students related to their condition
+allow harassment or victimisation by teachers or students related to their condition

 Schools must make 'reasonable adjustments' so that your child can study.
 Schools and nurseries have a legal duty to identify children with Special Educational Needs (SEN).
 They do this when your child starts school and throughout their school life.